-The following information summarizes undergraduate prizes awarded by the University.
+The following information summarises undergraduate prizes awarded by the University.
 Prizes which are not specific to any School are listed under General.
-All other prizes are listed under the Faculty or Schools in which they are awarded.
+All other prizes are listed under the faculty, school or department in which they are awarded.
 Law prizes are awarded only for students enrolled in the LLB or Jurisprudence courses.